 Unfortunately, there was a lot of culturally inappropriate and incorrect information being included in these plans as they were not being developed with a cultural lens or with the appropriate permissions and resources.

 It was realised that some sort of portal that held correct and appropriate information that was approved and endorsed by the communities the information was in reference to was necessary.
 In November 2017 Deadly Story officially launched and has continued to develop its content to support children and young people in out-of-home care over the years.

-Deadly Story is the result of a partnership between VACCA, SNAICC, The Koorie Heritage Trust, The Federation of Victorian Traditional Owners Corporation and Brightlabs, in conjunction with the Department of Health & Human Services.
+Deadly Story is the result of a partnership between VACCA, SNAICC, The Koorie Heritage Trust, The Federation of Victorian Traditional Owners Corporation and Brightlabs, in conjunction with the Department of Families, Fairness and Housing.